 Educational Services

 The Brayton Learning Center, located on our main campus, offers an educational setting intended to help youth make academic and behavioral progress.
-Youth receive a customized education that allows them to meet educational requirements and reach their learning potential.
+Youth receive a customized education that allows them to meet the educational requirements of their school district and reach their learning potential.

-The curriculum is designed to provide innovative instruction associated with the Massachusetts Curriculum Frameworks.
-It is also designed to accommodate the implementation of students’ Individualized Education Program (IEP).
+The curriculum is designed to provide innovative instruction aligned with the Massachusetts Curriculum Frameworks.
+It is also designed to accommodate the implementation of students’ Individualized Education Programs (IEP).

-Additionally, the curriculum is aligned with youths’ clinical goals and is structured to help build social and life skills.
-Instruction is held in small classrooms with a 1:3 staff to student ratio.
+Additionally, the curriculum is aligned with youths’ goals and is structured to help build social and life skills.
+Instruction is held in small classrooms with a 2:9 staff to student ratio.
 The following core subjects are taught:

 • English Language Arts